 - Guarantee bonding of print on electronics

-- Measure hydrophobicity of HMDS coatings on silicon wafers used in integrated circuit production
+- Measure the hydrophobicity of HMDS coatings on silicon wafers used in integrated circuit production

 - Ensure coatings on photonics and optics used in laser and LIDAR devices